ubarsc/ubarsc.github.io/_posts/2025-08-11-numbastruct.markdown

 are implemented in compiled code and @jit'ed code accesses them directly rather than going via the interpreter.

-The main thing to note as these containers are typed.
+The main thing to note is that these containers are typed.
 This means that the types stored in them are set and they cannot contain a mix of types (unlike Python containers).

 From inside @jit-ed code you can create these containers much like you can in